Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 Foundations of Chemical and Biomolecular Sciences 1 introduces students to the principles and practical aspects of the molecular sciences, from the smallest of chemical substances through to the molecules of life - the biomolecules.
 This subject does not assume prior knowledge of chemistry or biology and is ideal for any student that wants to understand the atomic and molecular world within and around them.
 It will commence with the language of chemistry by introducing atoms and molecules and elements and compounds and using representative inorganic and organic compounds, including biomolecules, to show how their structures, functions and reactions are described.
 It will build on this language to allow prediction of the reactivity, behaviour and function of different classes of compounds, with a focus on acids and bases and organic compounds including biomolecules.
 Contemporary applications will be highlighted to show the role of chemical and biomolecular sciences in our lives, now and in the future, including in helping to achieve a sustainable environment, understanding health and disease, and advancing new molecular technologies.
-Practical and tutorials at the 5 days of compulsory on campus sessions reinforce learning throughout this subject.
+Practical and workshops at the 5 days of compulsory on campus sessions reinforce learning throughout this subject.

-- Mid Session Test (20%)
+- In-Session Test (20%)

 - Final Exam (40%)